resgateio/resgate/resprotocol.md

 * `messageService.messages?start=0&limit=25` - A collection representing the first 25 messages of a list
 * `userService.users?q=Jane` - A collection of users with the name Jane

-## Model
+## Models

 A model is a resource represented by a single JSON object.
 Models contain key/value pairs where the value may be anything except an object or array.
 For nested objects or arrays, a model may hold the resource ID's to other resources, but must not hold the actual resources.

-## Collection
+## Collections

 A collection is an array of model resources.
 A collection must not contain other collection resources or primitives.

-# RES-Service protocol
+# Request

-A RES service communicates over a publish-subscribe messaging system such as a NATS server, using JSON (RFC 4627) as message encoding.

-## Requests
 Services listens to requests published by the gateways on on behalf of the clients.
 A request consists of a [subject](#request-subject) (also called *topic*) and a [payload](#request-payload).

-### Request subject
+## Request subject

-A request subject is a string identiying the request.
+A request subject is a string identiying the type of request, which resource it is made for, and in case of `call` and `auth` requests, which method is called.
 It has the following structure:

 `<type>.<resourceName>.<method>`

 * type - the request type.
 May be either `access`, `get`, `call`, or `auth`.
-* resourceName - the resource ID for the resource, without the query part.
+* resourceName - the resource name of the [resource ID](#resource-id).
 * method - the request method.
 Only used for `call` or `auth` type requests.

-### Request payload
+## Request payload

 The payload is a JSON object containing the request parameters.
 If no parameters are provided, the payload may be empty (0 bytes).